Kris Bryant Player Props: Rockies vs. Dodgers

-Kris Bryant -- 1-for-4 in his most recent game -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Michael Grove on the mound, on April 3 at 10:10 PM ET.
+On Tuesday, Kris Bryant (on the back of going 1-for-4) and the Colorado Rockies play the Los Angeles Dodgers, whose starting pitcher will be Julio Urias.
+First pitch is at 10:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Padres.
+He had a one-hit performance in his previous game (1-for-4) against the Padres.

 Kris Bryant Game Info & Props vs. the Dodgers